PatrickElmer/CS50x_final_project/README.md

 The Ryukyuan languages are spoken on the Ryukyu Islands in the south of Japan.
 Together with Japanese, they belong to the Japonic language family.
 Most of the languages are now endangered with only a few native speakers remaining.
 Therefore, considerable effort has been undertaken in Japan to preserve the languages through extensive fieldwork.

 This project digitizes fieldwork data that were publish in 1966 by Hirayama, Ōshima and Nakamoto, containing the 630 vocabulary entries from 13 Ryukyuan languages and the Kagoshima dialect of southern Japan, in total more than 8,000 words.
-(Dtailed bibliographic information is contained in the app).
+(Detailed bibliographic information is contained in the app).

 ## Usage